But what if you want something a little bit different?

 You have to receive your first payment from them before you can promote CPA offers.

-Basically, affiliates have to successfully promote at least one of their CPS offers before you get to touch the MaxBounty CPA advertisers.
+Basically, affiliates have to successfully promote at least one of their CPS offers before they get to touch the MaxBounty CPA advertisers.

 You can also use the ‘Search’ function to find CPA (Cost per Action), CPL (Cost per Lead), or CPS (Cost per Sale) offers: